marcsingleton/marcsingleton.github.io/content/posts/workflow-managers.md

     - Instead this is likely more of a philosophical consideration than anything else

 ### Process model
-- To my knowledge, the documentation for neither tool has an explicit explanation of their underlying models
+- While both tools thoroughly document their commands, to my knowledge neither has an explicit explanation of their underlying models
 - This can make it difficult to write workflows using programs with complex behavior and outputs without some trial and error
 - So, before diving into our toy example, let's take a moment to understand how Nextflow and Snakemake conceptualize organizing and executing workflows

 #### Nextflow
-- Of the two, Nextflow likely has the more intuitive process model
+- Of the two, Nextflow likely has the more intuitive workflow model
+- The basic building blocks of a Nextflow workflow are processes and channels
-- Processes and channels
+- Processes are operations that accept input channels and transform them into output channels
-  - Imagine as black boxes with wires going in and coming out
+  - I like to imagine channels as black boxes with wires going in and coming out
+    - (Diagram of processes)
   - The wires are channels which are consumed and produced by a process
+  - Workflows are defined in Nextflow by explicitly declaring the output channel of process as an input channel of another
-  - Other processes can't see what's happening in the box--they only know about channels
+    - As channels are the only interfaces by which processes communicate, one process can't see what's happening in the black box of another--they only know about channels
     - We as the human designers can, but our abstraction of the workflow is independent of the messy details of what happens in the actual execution of a process
-  - Processes are connected by declaring the input of one channel as the output of another
+    - (Diagram of processes with channels linked together)

-- In terms of the actual process execution, Nextflow creates isolated working directories
+- In terms of the actual execution, Nextflow executes its processes in isolated working directories
-- Any outputs produced by a process are saved relative to this working directory
-  - Unless, that is, absolute paths are used
+- Any outputs produced by a process are saved relative to this working directory unless absolute paths are used
-  - I can think of some valid reasons to use an absolute path in data analysis pipeline but not many
+  - I can think of some valid reasons to use an absolute path in data analysis pipeline but not many, so I recommend generally avoiding them
-- Outputs are explicitly published with a publish directive
+- Any outputs intended for human users or use in downstream processes must be explicitly declared
+  - This effectively distinguishes the wires emerging from our black box processes from its implementation details
+  - For example, in a process we may call an external tool from the command line
+  - This tool is "messy" and doesn't clean up temporary files it creates during execution
+  - However, we didn't write this tool, so we have no control over its implementation
+  - Nextflow's explicit declaration of outputs, though, allows it to identify and track which files are part of the chain of execution and which are side effects
+- Furthermore, the working directories containing outputs are hidden and to use a software engineering analogy, not considered a part of a pipeline's "public API" unless they are explicitly tagged with an "publish directive"
   - Nextflow links the files in these public directories to the actual ones in the hidden working directories
-- Any outputs intended for human users or use in downstream processes must be explicitly declared
-- It's not necessary to configure output directories for script because Nextflow automatically tidies up, so feel free to embrace your inner messy child
+- As a result, it's not necessary to configure output directories for script because Nextflow automatically tidies up
+  - This makes writing pipelines that use command line tools more concise since it does away with that boilerplate code, so feel free to embrace your inner messy child

 #### Snakemake
+- In contrast, Snakemake's workflow model is centered around the relationships between files which are encoded by rules
+- Like Nextflow's processes, these rules declare input and output files and define the operations relating them
+- However, Snakemake diverges from Nextflow in that rules are never linked together in an explicit workflow
-- Snakemake is a more intuitive model of execution where all commands are run from the directory of the Snakefile by default
+- Snakemake instead infers the chain of operations that compose a workflow from the names of the input and output files in each rule
+  - While the inputs to rules can be literal file names like `input_01.tsv`, Snakemake's flexibility and power lies in its pattern matching features
+  - There are several ways of writing patterns, but a common way of generalizing the previous example is by writing rules in the form `input_{sample_id}.tsv`
+  - Snakemake interprets `{sample_id}` as a wildcard, allowing it match files like `input_01.tsv` and `input_A.tsv`
-- As result, have to manage outputs more explicitly by setting output paths
+- As result, in Snakemake outputs are managed more explicitly
-- Snakemake recommends every rule directs its outputs to a different directory to prevent name collisions and speed the resolution of the DAG
+  - Snakemake recommends every rule directs its outputs to a different directory to prevent name collisions and speed the resolution of the workflow
-  - The pipeline is stored implicitly by file names, so Snakemake has to use its pattern matching rules to build the DAG on the fly
-  - Superficially a little more overhead for Snakemake
-    - Can sidestep any argument parsing in Python by accessing arguments through the snakemake object and running the command with a script guard
-    - I avoid this approach because it makes the underlying scripts less portable
-    - Python has an argument parsing module in its standard library which makes adding basic command-line arguments a breeze
+- Footnote: This approach is inspired from its namesake, Make, a classic Unix program used for automating and streamlining compiling source code into executable files
+  - It's still widely used today, though, as a tool dating from the early days of Unix, its syntax tends towards compactness over readability

+- In contrast to Nextflow, however, in Snakemake's model of execution all commands are run from the directory of its workflow definition file by default
+  - This is likely more intuitive for most users since it's how processes run in most shells
-- The treatment of output directories is actually the source of one of the biggest "gotchas" I encountered when getting started with Snakemake
+- However, there is a "gotcha" in the treatment output directories which was one of the more frustrating aspects of first learning Snakemake
-  - Output directories made automatically unless the directory itself is explicitly an output, as marked with a directory() flag
+  - Output directories are made automatically unless the directory itself is explicitly an output, as marked with a directory() flag
   - This can cause errors unless your code has the right logic to account for the existence (or lack therefore) of the directories in its expected output paths

 ## A toy workflow